 Best Choices

 Wood is one of the least thermally conductive materials available, and high-quality wood windows can last literally for decades.
-Aim for windows with U-values and SHGCs of 0.3 or lower.
-There will be at least two sheets of glass separated by a gas barrier, along with low-E coatings.
+Aim for windows with U-values and SHGCs of 0.3 or lower, they have at least two sheets of glass separated by a gas barrier, along with low-E coatings.

 Worst Choices